 AFS Learning Objectives: Please read and review this document to understand what AFS is expecting of you, and in what ways you will grow and learn while on program.

 Liability Insurance: In addition to the travel medical insurance included in your AFS program fee, some AFS partners require participants to obtain liability insurance to protect you in the event of personal injury or property damage.
 Please be informed that participants applying for the following destinations must purchase liability insurance before arrival: Australia, Belgium, Denmark, Finland, Norway, and the Netherlands.
 If you have been accepted to any of the above AFS programs, please click this link to select your plan(s).
 The average cost is about $50 USD for 10 months of coverage.
+While the above programs mandate obtaining this additional insurance before departure, any AFS participant is welcome to purchase this insurance.

 Travel and Parent Visits: Please know that our international partners typically schedule two planned arrival dates, usually within a few weeks of each other.
 This is a normal practice, and you should be prepared to be placed in line for either the first or second planned arrival date.
 This date will be communicated to you by our staff once we have been notified by our international partner.
 Additionally, many years of experience have taught AFS that a visit by relatives and friends can negatively impact the participant’s experience.
 AFS does not encourage visits from family members or friends during the AFS program.
 You must obtain permission from AFS USA and the AFS international partner before planning any visits.
 The AFS host country or host family is not required to consent to a visit.
 Finally, please understand that because of COVID-19 we require your flexibility as travel and program logistics can change quickly.
 We will keep you updated in case of any changes to your planned program.